hlt-mt/mcif/README.md

   </a>
 </p>

-MCIF is a comprehensive benchmark for evaluating **multimodal, multilingual instruction-following** systems, which covers *3 modalities* (text, speech, and video), *4 languages* (English, German, Italian, and Chinese), and *13 tasks* (organized into 4 macro-tasks).
+MCIF is a comprehensive benchmark for evaluating **multimodal, crosslingual instruction-following** systems, which covers *3 modalities* (text, speech, and video), *4 languages* (English, German, Italian, and Chinese), and *13 tasks* (organized into 4 macro-tasks).